20+ Times Wild Foxes Visited People's Homes And They Shared The Incredible Photos Online

 That wasn't the tasty snack he was looking for.

-According to BBC Wildlife, when it comes to human foods foxes, "like cooked or raw meat and tinned pet food.
-Foxes also like other savoury items such as cheese, table scraps, bread soaked in fat, fruit and cooked vegetables."
+According to BBC Wildlife, when it comes to human foods, foxes "like cooked or raw meat and tinned pet food.
+Foxes also enjoy other savory items such as cheese, table scraps, bread soaked in fat, fruit, and cooked vegetables."

 He says hello, duh.